lanius/tinyik/README.rst

     >>> arm.ee
     array([ 2.,  0.,  0.])

-Sets the joint angles to 30 and 60 degrees to calculate a new position of the end-effector.
+Sets the joint angles to 30 and 60 degrees to calculate a new position of the end-effector:

 .. code-block:: python